100 - LEGAL STATUS OF THE DISTRICT

 Filing a Complaint

 An individual who believes that the individual has been harassed or bullied may file a complaint with the superintendent or superintendent’s designee.
 The complaint form is available on the Carroll Community School District's website (under Board Policies).
-If the complaintant is a school employee, after filing the complaint with the superintendent or superintendent's designee, the employee may separately notify the parent or guardian of the student alleged to have been harassed or bullied.
+If the complainant is a school employee, after filing the complaint with the superintendent or superintendent's designee, the employee may separately notify the parent or guardian of the student alleged to have been harassed or bullied.
 Formal complaints and informal reports regarding sex discrimination, including sexual harassment, will be subject to the Title IX grievance process (see the Title IX Grievance Procedure regulation).

 An alternate investigator will be designated in the event it is claimed that the superintendent or superintendent’s designee committed the alleged bullying or harassment or some other conflict of interest exists.
 Complaints shall be filed within 15 days of the event giving rise to the complaint or from the date the Complainant could reasonably become aware of such occurrence.
 The Complainant will state the nature of the complaint and the remedy requested.
 The Complainant shall receive assistance as needed.